Tropical functions on a skeleton: Introduction

 \subsubsection{Step 3}

 One strengthens the statement of Step 2 by showing (Proposition \ref{speandlip}) that the $f_i$ can even be chosen so that all functions $(\val (g))|_\Upsilon$ as above are Lipschitz, when seen as functions on $\val (f) (\Upsilon)\subset\Gamma^m$.
-This is done by using an interpretation of the Lipschitz property in terms of coarsenings and refinements of valuations.
+This is done as follows.
+First, by possibly replacing the ground field with a smaller one over which everything is defined, we can assume that $\val(F^\times)$ has only finitely many convex subgroups.
+Under this assumption we can achieve by enlarging $f$ that $\val (f)$ induces an embedding $\Upsilon(F')\hookrightarrow \Gamma^m(F')$ for every coarsening $F'$ of $F$ (by a coarsening, we mean that $F'$ has the same underlying field as $F$ and a coarser valuation); then for every valued algebraically closed extension $L$ of $F$ and every coarsening $L'$ of $L$ the map $\Upsilon(L')\to \Gamma(L')^n$ induced by $\val (f)$ will be injective, which implies the sought after Lipschitz property by an easy compactness argument.